sasjs/sasjs.io/slides30min.md

 <!--
 A context, a compute context, provides the attributes under which a SAS session will start - such as the autoexec, SAS Options, whether it's a pooled server, the system credentials etc.  The screenshot here is taken from a video, which you can find in the documentation.
 On the first line we are exporting an _existing_ context to a JSON file.
 This is convenient, as it provides the structure for creating a new one.
 We do this here by modifying the old one, and running the create command.

 After that we edit the context we just created, in this case to rename it.
 After that we run the delete command to delete the context.
-For list, export and delete there's no need to provide any input json.
+The list, export and delete actions are standalone, without any input json.

 -->